imager-io/ffmpeg-dev-rs/README.md

 # Internal Behavior

 By default the debug or dev builds compile FFmpeg without optimizations, this is for the purpose of speeding up compilation.
-Compiling on release mode or settings `opt-level` > 1 will disable this behavior.
+Compiling on release mode or setting `opt-level` > 1 will disable this behavior.

 # LICENSE WARNING
 > I’m not a lawyer, furthermore I really don’t understand software licenses.